viswa2/DevOps/aws-fundamentals/README.md

 •	Dynamically acquire computing resources to meet demand.
 •	Mitigate disruptions such as misconfigurations or transient network issues.

-`Reliability` This refers to the ability of a system to recover from infrastructure or service disruptions, dynamically acquire computing resources to meet demand, and mitigate disruptions such as misconfigurations or transient network issues.
+`Reliability` Fault tolerance describes the concept of a system (in our case a web application) to have failure in some of its components and still remain accessible (highly available).
+Fault tolerant web applications will have at least two web servers (in case one fails). `Fault tolerance comes under reliabilty frame work`.

 `Performance efficiency` pillar focuses on using IT and computing resources efficiently.
 Key topics include selecting the right resource types and sizes based on workload requirements, monitoring performance, and making informed decisions to maintain efficiency as business needs evolve.